Location

 Description

 In recent years, the Upper Mississippi River watershed has experienced more frequent flooding with higher stages, particularly in the last ten years with major floods occurring in 2008, 2010, 2011, 2013, 2014, and 2019.
-In Quincy, Illinois, alone, four of the top five record crests have happened in the last twenty years.
+In Quincy, Illinois, alone, four of the top five record crests happened in the last twenty years.
 In addition to the challenges of increased flooding, the Upper Mississippi River watershed also lacks a regional flood risk management strategy comparable to the Mississippi River and Tributaries project on the Lower Mississippi River.
-The U.S. Army Corps of Engineers, St. Paul, Rock Island and St. Louis Districts, are working collaboratively with the states and local communities to develop a systemic and sustainable flood risk management strategy that would reduce the risks and consequences of flooding.
+USACE St. Paul, Rock Island and St. Louis Districts, are working collaboratively with the states and local communities to develop a systemic and sustainable flood risk management strategy that would reduce the risks and consequences of flooding.

 Background

 The waters of the UMR create a nationally significant ecosystem and a nationally significant transportation system but also bring flooding.
 When the levees and reservoirs of the UMR were built, by both federal and non-federal resources, they were not constructed in accordance with any overall systemic strategy or a consistent design basis.
 These facilities have a wide variety of structural integrity and provide varying levels of flood risk reduction for similar land uses.
-The majority of the structures were federally constructed or improved.
-Most were planned, designed and built incrementally rather than systemically, under various authorities resulting in differing levels of risk reduction.
+Most of the structures were federally constructed or improved, and they were planned, designed, and built incrementally rather than systemically, under various authorities resulting in differing levels of risk reduction.
 Additionally, in accordance with the project authorizations, these structures are operated and maintained by the local sponsor.
 The average age of the agriculture systems on the Upper Mississippi and Illinois rivers is 75 years old.

-In addition to the hydraulic model, there is a need to incorporate the last 20+ years of flood data and utilize the latest climate guidance to update the flow frequencies on the Upper Mississippi River.
-This updated flow frequency information will provide better information for managing flood reservoirs, identifying community flood risk in the UMR Basin, and improving the MR&T operations.
+In addition to the hydraulic model, there is a need to incorporate the last 20+ years of flood data and the latest climate guidance to update flow frequencies on the Upper Mississippi River.
+This updated information will provide better information for managing flood reservoirs, identifying community flood risk in the UMR basin, and improving the MR&T operations.

 Status